KillahPotatoes/arma.warfare/README.md

 Strength dimished when losing soldiers.
 If a player is killed there is a big penalty on strength, so better stay alive.

-You can increase strength at HQ buy buying 1 strength for 10 cash
+You can increase strength at HQ buy buying 1 strength for 10 manpower

 Strength determines manpower.
 Your number  of active AI soldiers capturing new sectors are the lesser of 30 or your faction strength.